yannikashoqa/Duplicate_Objects/README.md

 AUTHOR		: Yanni Kashoqa

-TITLE		: Duplicate eep Security Policy AntiMalware Configurations
+TITLE		: Duplicate Deep Security Policy AntiMalware Configurations

 DESCRIPTION	: This Powershell script will duplicate all scan configurations used by Deep Security policies in addition to any Exclustion Lists used in these Scan Configurations.